 Some may think that Apple decided to implement the same functionality, which is wrong.
 Developers’ main mission was to introduce something new and unique to make their devices stand aside from what we are used to.
 The introduction of iOS appeared to a revolutionary step for the company letting developers offer their own widgets and home screen solutions.

-The launch of the new OS has actually opened a new field for development.
+The launch of the new OS has actually opened a new field for mobile app development.
 This time, we will discuss why it may be beneficiary to develop iOS widgets.

 Why are widgets so poplar with users?